All Creature Features

 - Yearly boosters of all vaccinations

-We recommend your senior pet to be seen by a veterinarian once a year for a special wellness exam.
-This can include the update of yearly vaccines, a heart worm test, and other special procedures.
+We recommend your senior pet be seen by a veterinarian once a year for a special wellness exam.
+This can include the update of yearly vaccines, a heartworm test, and other special procedures.

 Physical Exam: Checks for heart murmurs and other physical ailments that may have developed as your pet ages